Yoga for the dedicated and curious practitioner

 Fun, creative classes and courses dusting off and exploring the practice and history of yoga

 My yoga classes are community-centred.
-We practice mindful movement, breath awareness and relaxation to promote a sense of wellbeing.
+I encourage the practice of mindful movement, breath awareness, and relaxation to promote a sense of wellbeing.
+I’m a trauma-aware teacher.

-I bring my research and experience to yoga teachers through online and in person courses on the history of yoga, the role of women in yoga and trauma sensitivity in yoga.
+I bring my research and experience to yoga teachers through online and in person courses on the history of yoga, the role of women in yoga, trauma sensitivity in yoga, and abuse in yoga.

-I train yoga teachers on 200 and 300 hour courses.
+I train yoga teachers and guest teach on 200 and 300 hour courses.

 Yoga Classes